 Antikor - ZTSA (Zero Trust Service Access)

-Antikor ZTSA is a browser-based Zero Trust Service Access (ZTSA) platform developed as an alternative to traditional VPNs.
-It provides high-security and low-risk connections by transmitting only user interactions (screen and mouse movements) without giving users direct access to services.
+Antikor ZTSA is a Zero Trust Service Access (ZTSA) platform developed as an alternative to traditional VPNs, operating via a browser.
+It is a solution that provides highly secure and low-risk connections by carrying only user interactions (screen and mouse movements) without granting users direct access to services.

 What is Zero Trust Service Access (ZTSA)?

 ZTSA (Zero Trust Service Access) is an access security model based on the “Zero Trust” approach.
-In this model, no user or device in the network is trusted by default.
-Each access request is allowed only after authentication and authorization filtering.
-In short, it follows the principle of “Never trust, always verify.”
+In this model, no user or device on the network is trusted beforehand.
+Every access request is granted permission only after passing through authentication and authorization filters.
+In short, it follows the logic of “Never trust, always verify.”

 Product Architecture

-It is offered to the market as a Virtual Appliance (VMWare ESXi / vSphere, Microsoft Hyper-V, Proxmox, KVM-based hypervisors) and is fully compatible with all firewalls.
-It provides remote access to internal systems with a completely new approach.
-Unlike traditional VPNs, it does not allow users to connect directly to the server, thus reducing security vulnerabilities to zero.
+It is offered to the market as a Virtual Appliance (VMWare ESXi / vSphere, Microsoft Hyper-V, Proxmox, KVM-Based Hypervisors) and is fully compatible with All Firewalls.
+It offers remote access to internal systems with an entirely new approach.
+Unlike traditional VPNs, it does not allow users to directly access the server.
+This reduces security vulnerabilities to zero.

 ztsa2

-Antikor ZTSA fully meets the following regulatory requirements:
+Antikor ZTSA integrally meets the requirements specified in the following regulations for:

-• and more importantly, “Creating user activity trace records” (ZTSA Video and Text Session Logs)
+• and more importantly, “creating user activity audit trails” (ZTSA Video and Text Session Recordings)

-• Article B.10.4 – Remote Access section clearly states that authentication and access logs must be kept for remote access:
+• Section B.10.4 – Remote Access explicitly states that authentication and access logs must be kept for remote access:

-• Article B.3.6 – Trace Records and Event Management section:
+• Section B.3.6 – Audit Trails and Incident Management states:

-• It is stated that, within the scope of auditing, access controls and records must be audited based on asset groups.
-Access methods such as SSH/RDP are especially evaluated within the “servers” and “user systems” asset groups.
+• It is stated that access controls and records must be audited based on the asset group within the scope of the audit.
+Access methods such as SSH/RDP are specifically evaluated within the “servers” and “user systems” asset group.

 Supported Services

-• Configuration-free, Agentless Web Proxy (http / https)
+• Unconfigured, Agentless Web Proxy (http / https)

 • RDP (Remote Desktop Protocol)